-EMMA : 2-D Cartesian or cylindrical mesh field map for EMMA FFAG
+EMMA: 2-D Cartesian or cylindrical mesh field map for EMMA FFAG

-EMMA is dedicated to the reading and treatment of 2-D or 3-D Cartesian mesh field maps representing the EMMA FFAG cell quadrupole doublet10 [60, 61].
+EMMA is dedicated to the reading and treatment of 2-D or 3-D Cartesian mesh field maps representing the EMMA FFAG cell quadrupole doublet [62, 63].

 EMMA can sum up independent field maps of each of the two quadrupoles, with each its scaling coefficient.
-The two maps can be radially positioned independently of one another at Y_F , Y_D respectively, just like the actual EMMA quadrupoles.
+The two maps can be radially positioned independently of one another at $Y_F$ , $Y_D$ respectively, just like the actual EMMA quadrupoles.
 In particular,

-MOD: operational and map FORMAT reading mode; $MOD \le 19$: Cartesian mesh; $MOD \ge 20$: cylindrical mesh.
+MOD: operational and map FORMAT reading mode;

+MOD≤19 : Cartesian mesh ; MOD≥20 : cylindrical mesh.

-MOD=0 : two 2D maps, one representing QF, one representing QD.
+MOD=0: two 2D maps, one representing QF, one representing QD.
 A single map, superimposition of both, is built prior to tracking and used for tracking.

-MOD=1: two 2D maps, one representing QF, one representing QD, a resulting single map is devised in the following way: QF_new is interpolated from QF with dr=xF, QD_new is interpolated from QD with dr=xD.
+MOD=1: two 2D maps, one representing QF, one representing QD, a resulting single map is devised in the following way: QF\new is interpolated from QF with dr=xF, QD\new is interpolated from QD with dr=xD.
 A single map, superimposition of both, is built prior to tracking and used for tracking.

-The parameters that move/position the maps, as (Y_F, Y_D) , are accessible from the FIT, allowing to adjust the cell tunes.
+The parameters that move/position the maps, as $(Y_F, Y_D)$ , are accessible from the FIT, allowing to adjust the cell tunes.